 Much like the Hmong Bac Ha Market near Sapa, Cai Be Floating Market has become extremely popular with tourists in recent decades.
 This inevitably means that the market has lost a bit of its local charm.
 Despite this, it’s still one of the biggest floating markets in the world, which makes it worth experiencing in my books.

 Cai Be is located around 100km south-west from Saigon, so it takes around 2.5 hours to reach by car.
 It’s usually recommended to overnight in the nearby town of Vinh Long to be able to reach the market in the early morning (it starts to dwindle by noon).
 However, if you’re coming on a day trip from Saigon, you can still see the market in action provided you leave the city early enough.

-After a guided tour of the market, you’ll be shown around a few of the Delta’s workshops, including a rice paper factory, a honey farm and a coconut candy workshop.
-Enjoy a cup of lotus tea while being serenaded by folk musicians before boarding a row boat for a trip down one of the canals.
+After a guided tour of the market, you’ll sample tropical fruits, ride along the canals, and be treated to a cooking class.
 The tour concludes with a short bike ride through one of the local villages before returning to Saigon – it really does pack a lot in!

 10. Cao Dai Temple